 - Mishandling by Users – This is one of the most common causes of data loss.
 For instance, data deletion or formatting, partition deletion or formatting, partition overwriting issue, incorrect reinstalling, accidental reconfiguration of RAID partition, etc.

 - Power Surge or Outage – Electrical power issues is yet another cause for failed RAID servers and data loss.
 Here, in this case, specific utilities and advanced techniques are necessary to restore the lost information.

-- Natural Disasters – Water and fire from natural disasters such as flood, the explosion of lava or any other reason leave the RAID systems useless.
-The reason being, these can affect and damage hardware, software, or both the components.
-Rebuilding them means to reconstruct the file systems with specific techniques and solutions, to restore data from the failed RAID systems.
+- Natural Disasters – Water and fire from natural disasters such as floods, the explosion of lava, or any other reason leave the RAID systems useless.
+The reason being, these can affect and damage hardware, software, or both components.
+Rebuilding them means reconstructing the file systems with specific techniques and solutions, to restore data from the failed RAID systems.

-- Other Causes – Failed RAID Controller, damage in RAID Strip, failure of RAID array, loss of RAID system registry or configuration settings, error while rebuilding RAID or issue in volume reconstruction, wrong replacement of hard drive element to a working RAID, multiple drive failure, application upgrade etc. are the other causes of RAID failure and loss of the stored data.
+- Other Causes – Failed RAID Controller, damage in RAID Stripe, failure of RAID array, loss of RAID system registry or configuration settings, error while rebuilding RAID or issue in volume reconstruction, wrong replacement of hard drive element to a working RAID, multiple drive failure, application upgrade, etc. are the other causes of RAID failure and loss of the stored data.

 RAID Data Loss Prevention Tips

 As you are now aware of data loss reasons in RAID servers, you should know RAID data loss prevention tips.